 Clinical Course Year/ Semester PTO hours given

-RADS 310 Junior/ Fall 0
+RADT 355 Junior/ Fall 0

-RADS 355 Junior/ January & Spring 12
+RADT 365 Junior/ January & Spring 12

-RADS 365 Senior/ Summer 24
+RADT 455 Senior/ Summer 24

-RADS 455 Senior/ Fall 16
+RADT 465 Senior/ Fall 16

-RADS 465 Senior/Spring 12
+RADT 475 Senior/Spring 12

+Total 64

-Total 64 (Additional d llotment of PTO hours may be granted on a case by case be use due to extenuating circum stances.)
+(Additional allotment of PTO hours may be granted on a case by case base due to extenuating circumstances.)

-Students may accumulate additional PTO hours through preapproved, lectures, trips and assignments.
+Students may accumulate additional PTO hours through preapproved, lectures, trips, and assignments.

 Leaving Early Policy: Students need to get approval from the clinical preceptor or their designee for PTO to be used on the same day of the absence.
-All reasonable requests will be approved, however requests may be denied do to specific reasons.
+All reasonable requests will be approved; however, requests may be denied due to specific reasons.

 All time missed beyond the allotted or accrued hours must be made up.
 A student may not make-up (bank time).
 There will be limited make-up time built into the end of each semester if needed.
 Make up hours plus normal school and clinical hours can never exceed more than 40 hours in a week, or 10 hours in a day.
 All make up hours should be done in the rotation or shift and at the clinical site that was missed originally.
-All make up hours must be approved by the clinical preceptor, clinical coordinator and clinical faculty.
+All make up hours must be approved by the clinical preceptor, clinical coordinator, and clinical faculty.
 End of semester make up time needs to be approved 1 week before the semester ends.